 3. Are competitors liable for patent pending infringement?

-Competitors can in the future be liable for patent infringement even if the product is only patent pending.
-However, certain requirements must be met first.
+However, competitors can, in the future be liable for patent infringement of a pending patent application.
+Specific stringent requirements must be met.

 In particular, a competitor is liable for patent infringement under 35 U.S.C.
-Section 154(d) if the following requirements are met:
+Section 154(d) if the following requirements are satisfied:

-- Requirement #1: the patent application is published under the pre-grant publication rules.
+- Requirement #1: the patent application must have been published under the pre-grant publication rules.

 - Requirement #2: the patent has been granted.